SadnessPower/TUM-Enchanted/Readme.md

 ## LATEST CHANGELOGS
-- JS main module compatibility: Now incompatible options (hotaTownBuildings and hotaVaultOfAshes) are automatically disabled, letting TUM Enchanted to be run along with JS main module mod.
+- JS main module compatibility: Now JS incompatible options (hotaTownBuildings and hotaVaultOfAshes) are automatically disabled, allowing the mod to be run along with TUM Enchanted.

 <-------- 2.7.4 -------->